 As the HVAS are situated on Boral owned land and not at the Boundary, monthly interpolation of the data will continue to assess compliance with the relevant criteria shown in Table 9.
-A Real Time air sampler will also be installed in 2022 to assess levels at the boundary with the potential for future relocation of the static HVASs.
+A Real Time air sampler was installed in 2022 reporting period and continue to monitor throughout 2023 to assess levels at the boundary with the potential for future relocation of the static HVASs.